AZimmerman13/capstone2/README.md

 A this point we have a model that performs quite well at predicting energy prices given generation statistics and a few key weather metrics.
 With a chance to expand on this process I would hope to apply this model to a united states dataset.

 #### Optimize price to reduce GHG emissions
 Once we can predict energy prices given data about which energy sources are generating power, I believe the most utility can be found in reverse engineering the process to find prices that produce the fewest GHG emissions.
-This information would be incrediblt useful to governing and regulatory bodies, as well as public utiities
+This information would be incrediblt useful to governing and regulatory bodies, as well as public utiities.